jeengbe/vality/README.md

 <h3 id="usage-valits">Valit</h3>

-While Guards are used to check for atomic values, Valits are used to match against structured data.
+While guards are used to check for atomic values, Valits are used to match against structured data.

 ```ts
 vality.array(vality.string); // Array of strings